Heidi-coder/practicing-web-development/README.md

         -Website settings
         -Diary
         -Pop-ups
+        -Survey
+        -Calendar
+        -Feedback button that is only clickable and is a different color when there is text in the input field -A page to add times together where you can add more lines if you need to and they still calculate correctly -Drop-down menus
     -Content
         -My progress journey
         -Index w/examples of html features, css features, etc.
         -Explain each copyright license
         -Something I'm learning
+        -Principles of web design
     -Code organization
             -CSS
-            -With comments creating sections
+                -With comments creating sections and explanations
                 -With and without border-box
+            -JavaScript
+                -Have a section commented out at the bottom where it lists each variable with maybe a brief description and/or where it appears in the code